Francium: Applications

 and of atomic structure.
 Its use as a potential diagnostic aid for various cancers has also been explored, but this application has been deemed impractical.

 Francium's ability to be synthesized, trapped, and cooled, along with its relatively simple atomic structure, has made it the subject of specialized spectroscopy experiments.
 These experiments have led to more specific information regarding energy levels and the coupling constants between subatomic particles.
 Studies on the light emitted by laser-trapped francium-210 ions have provided accurate data on transitions between atomic energy levels which are fairly similar to those predicted by quantum theory.
+Francium is a prospective candidate for searching for CP violation.

 History

 As early as 1870, chemists thought that there should be an alkali metal beyond caesium, with an atomic number of 87.
 It was then referred to by the provisional name eka-caesium.
-Research teams attempted to locate and isolate this missing element, and at least four false claims were made that the element had been found before an authentic discovery was made.

 Erroneous and incomplete discoveries

 In 1914, Stefan Meyer, Viktor F. Hess, and Friedrich Paneth (working in Vienna) made measurements of alpha radiation from various substances, including 227Ac.
 They observed the possibility of a minor alpha branch of this nuclide, though follow-up work could not be done due to the outbreak of World War I. Their observations were not precise and sure enough for them to announce the discovery of element 87, though it is likely that they did indeed observe the decay of 227Ac to 223Fr.

 Soviet chemist Dmitry Dobroserdov was the first scientist to claim to have found eka-caesium, or francium.
 In 1925, he observed weak radioactivity in a sample of potassium, another alkali metal, and incorrectly concluded that eka-caesium was contaminating the sample (the radioactivity from the sample was from the naturally occurring potassium radioisotope, potassium-40).
 He then published a thesis on his predictions of the properties of eka-caesium, in which he named the element russium after his home country.
-Shortly thereafter, Dobroserdov began to focus on his teaching career at the Polytechnic Institute of Odessa, and he did not pursue the element further.
+Shortly thereafter, Dobroserdov began to focus on his teaching career at the Polytechnic Institute of Odesa, and he did not pursue the element further.

 The following year, English chemists Gerald J. F. Druce and Frederick H. Loring analyzed X-ray photographs of manganese(II) sulfate.
 They observed spectral lines which they presumed to be of eka-caesium.
 They announced their discovery of element 87 and proposed the name alkalinium, as it would be the heaviest alkali metal.